-- The MCOP leadership team, including leadership positions and how each role supports and champions the MCOP's quality improvement strategy and related initiatives and projects; - ii.
-How the MCOP strategy aligns with the ODM quality strategy, including how the MCOP will collaborate with other MCOPs on ODM directed population health efforts; - iii.
+- i.
+ODM funded QI training efforts.
+MCOP staff at all levels of the organization shall be required to participate in all ODM-funded QI training, as illustrated by being prepared for class and ODM monthly QI meetings, active engagement in class activities and QI meetings, meeting with team and sponsor prior to class and QI meetings, and applying learned concepts to current MCOP improvement projects - j.
+MCP Quality Improvement Strategy.
+The MCOP shall submit a clearly delineated, outcomesdriven strategy for improvement as part of its annual QAPI submission.
+The strategy shall measure, analyze, and track performance indicators that reflect the ODM Quality Strategy population health focus, including: population streams (e.g., women's health, chronic conditions, and behavioral health), value based purchasing strategies (e.g., comprehensive primary care, episode-based payments), and health equity focus.
+The MCOP's quality improvement strategy shall, at minimum describe: - i.
+The MCOP leadership team, including leadership positions and how each role supports and champions the MCOP's quality improvement strategy and related initiatives and projects; - ii.
+How the MCOP strategy aligns with the ODM Quality Strategy, including how the MCOP will collaborate with other MCOPs on ODM directed population health efforts; - iii.
 The MCOP's quality improvement initiatives, including: - 1.
-How the initiative inter-relates with other MCOP initiatives and the current MCOP and ODM quality strategies; - 2.
+How the initiative relates to other MCOP initiatives and the current MCOP and ODM quality strategies; - 2.
 Criteria considered when choosing and prioritizing the MCOP's improvement projects and initiatives by population stream; - 3.
 The process for identifying the root causes of prioritized improvement initiatives; - 4.
 The theory of change for each improvement project (i.e., cause and effect diagrams, key driver diagrams); - 5.
 The process for incorporating the voice of the customer (e.g., member, provider) into continual efforts to identify areas for improvement, design and prioritize interventions, and improve services and population health; - 6.
-The roles and responsibilities of staff assigned to the project and resources allocation to support the improvement effort; - 7.
-Baseline, measures, and measure frequency), target goals and the timeline for their achievement; - 8.
-How newly identified areas for improvement from data analysis and customer input, as well as from the previous year's evaluation are reflected in the quality strategy; and - 9.
+The roles and responsibilities of staff assigned to the project and resources allocation to support the improvement effort;

+- 7. Baseline, measures, and measure frequency), target goals and the timeline for their achievement; - 8.
+How newly identified areas for improvement from data analysis and customer input, as well as from the previous year's evaluation are reflected in the MCOP's quality strategy; and - 9.
 The development and implementation of mechanisms for sustaining and spreading improvement in health outcomes, enrollee satisfaction, and other targets of improvement efforts. - k.
 Improvement Projects.
+For the purposes of this Agreement, ODM defines "improvement projects" as projects using rapid-cycle continuous quality improvement methods to identify and address root causes of poor outcomes which prioritize and test interventions, monitor intervention results, and sustain and scale up interventions found through testing to improve health outcomes, quality of life, and satisfaction of providers and consumers.

-Improvement projects are sponsored by MCOP leadership and are assigned appropriate staffing resources as described above.
-In addition to operationalizing the MCOP's improvement strategy, improvement projects build confidence among internal and external customers regarding the MCOP's commitment to population health and focus on continuous improvement of services and outcomes. - i.
-Improvement projects use rapid-cycle continuous quality improvement methods to
+MCP leadership shall sponsor improvement projects by regularly monitoring project progress and assigning appropriate staffing resources as described in this appendix.
+In addition to operationalizing the MCOP's improvement strategy, improvement projects shall be designed and implemented to build confidence among internal and external customers regarding the MCOP's commitment to population health and focus on continuous improvement of services and outcomes.